 - A Dutch commando who fought the Khmer Rouge in Cambodia

 - A US navy serviceman who works on an aircraft carrier

-- A girl who lives and works in a travelling circus in the American mid-west
+- A girl who normally lives and works in a travelling circus in the American mid-west

 - A producer of BBC nature documentaries with David Attenborough

-- A professional close-up magician with the most stunning tricks I’ve ever seen (apparently an international legend)
+- A professional close-up magician with the most stunning tricks I’ve ever seen (apparently he was an international legend)

 A little Street Fighter reenactment at the salt flats of Uyuni, Bolivia

 72. Not every travel day is amazing

 It’s okay to have a bad day.
 You just have to regroup, relax, and try again tomorrow.

 And life’s too short to second guess.